Nagarjuna Sagar Assembly constituency

 Nagarjuna Sagar Assembly constituency is a constituency of the Telangana Legislative Assembly, India.
 It is one of 12 constituencies in the Nalgonda district.
 It is part of Nalgonda Lok Sabha constituency.

 Mandals

 After the recent delimitation, Nagarjuna Sagar Assembly Constituency comprises the following Mandals: Nidamanoor, Gurrampode, Peddavoora, Anumula, Tripuraram and Thirumalagiri Sagar.
+Kunduru Jayaveer Reddy is the MLA who won the 2023 Assembly election.